Raymmar/download-twitter-spaces/README.md

 ## Privacy

 There is no backend to this extension which means none of your activity passes through a centralized server.
-This means we can not track your usage or see what you download.
-This also means we do not store your user sessions or even know what you are doing with the extension.
+This also means we can not track your usage or see what you download.

+We do not store your sessions or even know what you are doing with the extension.
 No one does except you and Chrome of course.

 The extension does need certain permissions in the browser to work properly, but be sure that we are not monitoring your web usage, or tracking any of your online behavior.
 This is one of the reasons I have open sourced the code so that people can know exactly what the extension is doing or even run it locally if you prefer.